-98 "It is necessary, in order that the thread of the narrative should not be spun to a length which might fatigue the reader, that he should imagine a week to have intervened between the scene with which the preceding chapter closed and the events with which it is our intention to resume its relation in this"; "It is proper that the course of the narrative should be stayed, while we revert to those causes which have brought in their train of consequences, the singular contest just related.
-The interruption must necessarily..." etc. (James Fenimore Cooper, The Prairie, chaps.
+^{98 &}quot;It is necessary, in order that the thread of the narrative should not be spun to a length which might fatigue the reader, that he should imagine a week to have intervened between the scene with which the preceding chapter closed and the events with which it is our intention to resume its relation in this"; "It is proper that the course of the narrative should be stayed, while we revert to those causes which have brought in their train of consequences, the singular contest just related.
+The interruption must necessarily . . ." etc. (James Fenimore Cooper, The Prairie, chaps.
 8, 15 [New York: Holt, Rinehart and Winston, 1950], pp. 92, 178).

-99 "Since the foregoing section has swollen out of all conscience, I shall do well to begin a new one."
-"The chapter just finished is also, for my taste, much too extended."
-"I will not look back, I will take care not to count the pages I have covered between the last Roman numeral and this one I have just written down" (Thomas Mann, Doctor Faustus, chaps.
-4, 5, 9, trans.
-H. T. Lowe-Porter [New York: Knopf, 1948], pp. 21, 30, 70).
 Tolstoy, Mann, Broch, Malraux were to transfer onto some of their characters the task of commentary and didactic discourse-going so far as to transform such scenes from The Possessed, The Magic Mountain, or L'Espoir [Man's Hope] into veritable colloquia of speculation.
 Nothing of the sort takes place in Proust, who, other than Marcel, has given himself no "spokesman."
-A Swann, a Saint-Loup, a Charlus, despite all their intelligence, are objects of observation, not organs of truth or even genuine interlocutors (we know, moreover, what Marcel thinks of the intellectual qualities of conversation and friendship): their errors, their absurdities, their failures and fallings-off are more instructive than their opinions.
-Even such figures of artistic creation as Bergotte, Vinteuil, or Elstir do not intervene, so to speak, as custodians of an authorized speculative discourse: Vinteuil is mute and Bergotte is reticent or trivial, and the meditation on their work reverts to Marcel;100 Elstir begins, symbolically, with M. Biche's art-student antics, and the statements he makes at Balbec matter less than the silent teaching of his canvases.
-Intellectual conversation is a genre plainly contrary to Proustian taste.
-We know the disdain inspired in him by everything that "thinks"-like, according to him, the Hugo of the early poems, "instead of contenting himself, like Nature, with supplying food for thought."101 All humanity, from Bergotte to Françoise and from Charlus to Mme.
-Sazerat, is before him like "Nature," entrusted with provoking thought, not expressing it.
-An extreme case of intellectual solipsism.
+A Swann, a Saint-Loup, a Charlus, despite all their intelligence, are objects of observation, not organs of truth or even. genuine interlocutors (we know, moreover, what Marcel thinks of the intellectual qualities of conversation and friendship): their errors, their absurdities, their failures and fallings-off are more instructive than their opinions.
+Even such figures of artistic creation as Bergotte, Vinteuil, or Elstir do not intervene, so to speak, as custodians of an authorized speculative discourse: Vinteuil is mute and Bergotte is reticent or trivial, and the meditation on their work reverts to Marcel; 100 Elstir begins, symbolically, with: M. Biche's art-student antics, and the statements he makes at Balbec matter less than the silent teaching of his canvases.
+In 3 tellectual conversation is a genre plainly contrary to Proustian taste.
+We know the disdain inspired in him by everything that: "thinks"-like, according to him, the Hugo of the early poems." "instead of contenting himself, like Nature, with supplying foods for thought."101 All humanity, from Bergotte to Françoise and from Charlus to Mme.
+Sazerat, is before him like "Nature, entrusted with provoking thought, not expressing it.
+An ex treme case of intellectual solipsism.
 Ultimately, and in his own way, Marcel is an autodidact.

-The consequence is that no one-except the hero under certain conditions-is able or allowed to contest with the narrator his privilege of ideological commentary: whence the wellknown proliferation of this "auctorial" discourse, to borrow from German critics a term which indicates both the presence of the author (actual or fictive) and the sovereign authority of that presence in his work.
-The quantitative and qualitative importance of this psychological, historical, aesthetic, metaphysical discourse is such, despite the denials,102 that we can undoubtedly attribute to it the responsibility-and in one sense the credit-for the strongest shock given in this work, and by this work, to the traditional equilibrium of novelistic form.
+The consequence is that no one-except the hero under certain conditions-is able or allowed to contest with the narrator his privilege of ideological commentary: whence the well-known proliferation of this "auctorial" discourse, to borrow from German critics a term which indicates both "e presence of the author (actual or fictive) and the sovereign authority of that presence in his work.
+The quantitative and qualitative importance of this psychological, historical, aesthetic, metaphysical discourse is such, despite the denials, 103 that we can undoubtedly attribute to it the responsibility-and in one sense the credit-for the strongest shock given in this work, and by this work, to the traditional equilibrium of novelistic form.
 If the Recherche du temps perdu is experienced by everyone as being "not completely a novel any more" and as the work which, at its level, concludes the history of the genre (of the genres) and, along with some others, inaugurates the limitless and indefinite space of modern literature, the cause is obviously-and this time too despite the "author's intentions" and through the effect of a movement all the more irresistible because involuntary-this invasion of the story by the commentary, of the novel by the essay, of the narrative by its own discourse.